The beast below

 For Anubis is the beast below, the subwoofer who stalks the frequencies beneath our audible range.
 Anubis creates feelings of awe and terror that must be mastered before we can pass into deeper realms of awareness.
 Anubis is portrayed as a jackal because this species communicates via infrasound.
 Infra is Latin for below and refers to the ultra-low frequency beyond the range of humans: 20 Hz and below.
 Unfortunately, little can prepare us for the alarming nature of vibration as we drop below audible wavelengths.

 For in the low frequencies of deep bass, pure notes result in tonal sensations plus an awareness of pitch.
-As the frequency falls below 20 Hz, the tonal sensation disappears and the sound changes into a feeling of pressure in the eardrums.
+But as the frequency falls below 20 Hz, the sound changes into a feeling of pressure in the eardrums.
 At even lower frequencies it turns into a sensation of separate puffs.
 So when exposed to infrasound we stop hearing and start feeling.
 This is where the hallucinations begin as our energetic bodies align with the terrors of the depths.
 This domain is for sincere initiates only.

 Why is Anubis shown holding an ankh above?
 Because this device was used to determine the level of infrasound in a temple.
 In fact, all the neters in the scene above have a secret: they are based on animals that communicate using infrasound.
 A temple then, is really an infrasonic resonance chamber where a standing wave may be captured.